flopp999/NIBEUplink-Domoticz/README.md

 Then it will ask you to login and accept.
 When this is done the address bar will look something like below
 "h<span>ttps://a<span>pi.nib<span>euplink.com/?code=ndfhj3u38ufhswhnerjqa5zEyN-RmBgkTCc&state=x"
-Copy everything between "...code=" and "&state...", it is a very long code
-Above example have access code "ndfhj3u38ufhswhnerjqa5zEyN-RmBgkTCc"
+Copy everything between "...code=" and "&state...", the code above is just an example, normally the code is ~380 characters Above example have access code "ndfhj3u38ufhswhnerjqa5zEyN-RmBgkTCc"